Azure-Samples/frontdoor-appservice-vnet-terraform/README.md

-# Azure Front Door and App Service Terraform script
+# Using Terraform to deploy and configure Azure Front Door with an Azure App Service

-This project provides a end to end terraform script for provisioning a WAF enabled frontdoor with backend pools set with an existing Azure App service, routing rules with  caching config.
-The script provisions an existing voting App from https://github.com/Azure-Samples/azure-voting-app-redis and limits access to this backend from Azure Frontdoor.
+This project end to end terraform scripts for provisioning a WAF enabled Azure Front Door with backend pools set with an existing Azure App service, routing rules with caching config.

+These scripts:

+Provision an Azure Front Door with Web Application Firewall (WAF) enabled Provision a sample application on Azure App Service(Azure Vote - https://github.com/Azure-Samples/azure-voting-app-redis) Configures Front Door to route traffic to the App Service with caching configuration Places limits on inbound traffic to the App Service to be limited to Azure Infrastructure

 ## Getting Started